 The Cape Scott Trail offers sandy beaches, rugged cliffs, blowholes, caves, waterfalls, bogs, rainforest, lighthouses, abandoned settlements, shipwreck relics, First Nations culture, whales, sea lions, eagles, and giant trees.
 Our pace allows time to adjust to the demands of the trail and to fully see and explore this magnificent coastal environment.
 Readings and anecdotal stories help the hiker fully appreciate the dramatic and colourful history of the events and people who were a part of this coastline.
 There are stories from the thousands of years of First Nations history, to the settlement attempts of Danish immigrants in 1897 and American settlers in 1910, the radar defence installations of WWII and the present day challenges of the Cape Scott Lighthouse.

-Those travelling from Vancouver your ferry ride from Horseshoe Bay to Departure bay in Nanaimo takes about 1.5 hours.
-Next, we journey by van up Island towards Port Hardy approx. four and a half hours, with a lunch stop along the way.
-We may have a short stop at our base in Courtenay to pick up any last-minute items.
+This morning we will pick you up from your accommodations in Nanaimo, and drive to Port Hardy, approx. four and a half hours, with a lunch stop along the way.
+We may have a short stop in Campbell River for lunch or to pick up any last-minute items.
+At Port Hardy, we turn off toward the west to the Cape Scott trailhead.
 Once we reach the trailhead, we will do a final pack adjustment and then head off for a short (with some challenges) 3km hike to our first camp in the woods at Eric Lake.

 Today we will complete the 14km's of trail through temperate Rainforest and out to the grassland lagoons and through the land's used by the hardy adventurers who tried to settle this land.
 Depending on how the group is feeling, as well as the weather and wind direction we will choose to set up camp at either Guise Bay (a more private beach with generally less campers), Experiment Bight (an "unofficial" camp with no amenities) or Nel's Bight, the largest and primary beach in the area.